Chuvak28/TozaShahar/README.md

 # TozaShahar

-Desktop application for government, the purpose of this application to make cities clean.
+Desktop application for the government, the purpose of this application to make cities clean.